 The following is a Plus Edition article written by and copyright by Dick Eastman.

 The U.S. Census is very much in the news these days, and for good reasons.
-For the first time, the 1940 census was recently released in electronic format only.
+The final specifications for the 2020 census are still being defined and are frequently in the news.
 It reminds me of the controversy about the 1960 U.S. Census.

 For years I have heard stories about the 1960 U.S. Census.
 The stories vary a bit on each telling but usually say something like, “The 1960 U.S. Census was stored on a computer media for which there no longer was any equipment to read it.
 The census data has been lost because of the change in technology.”